lexisnexis-risk-open-source/ledetection/docs/installation.md

 Then, in our config files, we just need to point to the proper paths of data sources and other artifacts needed by the job, which are *relative to the working directory of the container*.
 The default working directory of the container is set by `docker run -w ${APP_HOME_DIR}/ledetection`.
 If everything is configured correctly, we should be able to train and test models using LEDetection!

 ## Anaconda Environment
 Alternatively, we can install LEDetection and its dependencies using an Anaconda environment.
-For the sake of clarity, we will assume all installation steps are conducted from the directory `/workspace`, although you can complete the installation from any directory you wish.
+For the sake of clarity, we assume all installation steps are conducted from the directory `/workspace`, although you can complete the installation from any directory you wish.

 **Step 1.** Download and install Anaconda from the [official website](https://www.anaconda.com/products/distribution).

-**Step 2.** Clone the `ledetecion` repository into `/workspace`.
+**Step 2.** Clone the `ledetection` repository into `/workspace`.

 ```bash
 cd /workspace \